OnlineJobVacanciesESSnetBigData/BNSI-OJA-software/README.md

 These two JSONs files are used to scrape OJA every quarter for all published OJA at the moment:
 - jobs.bg.quarter.json
 - zaplata.bg.quarter.json

+## oja.check.py

+This script checks the scraped data for inconsistency in the structre and periods.
+The data is divided in two files - without errors and with errors.

+## oja.encode.py

+This script classifies the scraped data without errors by:
+- educaional levels
+- country
+- NUTS 3 level
+- permanent or temporary work
+- full or part time work
+- SBR ID code
+- NACE rev2.0 codes

+The classification is done by string comparison.
+No machine learning is used.